AiSatoshiBasilisk/petals_test/README.md

-**AI Satoshi Petals is a decentralized inference and training network that is designed to prevent the centralization of AGI.
+**AI Satoshi Petals is a decentralized inference and training network that is designed to prevent the centralization of AGI power.
 Petals uses a distributed network of GPUs to provide inference and training services.
 This means that no single entity controls the network.**
 **AI Satoshi Petals uses cryptocurrency rewards to incentivize users to contribute GPU power to the network.
 This helps to ensure that the network is decentralized and that AGI remains a public good.**

 <p align="center">